tz-dev/Maturity-in-Practice/README.md

 You provide a thesis or scenario; the AI returns a full `case` block:

-> “Analyse the following scenario using the MIPractice_case template (automatic mode, full analysis, YAML output):
+> “Analyse the following scenario using the MIPractice_case template
+> (automatic mode, full analysis, YAML output, discipline_profile: organisation_leadership):
 > *‘A decision has been taken in a team, but responsibility and communication are blurry…’*”

 The AI then fills: